HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 ## Ports of Hypothesis to new languages

-The Python version of Hypothesis is currently the only implementation ready to use.
-If you're a Python programmer, that's great.
-If you're not, you're a bit out of luck.

 We are very interested in porting Hypothesis to new languages, and we'd like people to fund their development.

 We currently have [a prototype Java port](https://github.com/DRMacIver/hypothesis4j) and are actively considering